camdoherty/whisper-ptt-v1/README.md

 A high-performance, push-to-talk (PTT) voice transcription script that uses `faster-whisper` for GPU-accelerated speech-to-text and types the output directly into your active window.

 ## Features
-- **Push-to-Talk Operation**: Audio is captured only while a hotkey combination (e.g., `Left-Ctrl` + `Left-Shift`) is held down.
+- **Dual Hotkey Actions**: Configure one hotkey for direct text input (typing) and a separate hotkey to save transcriptions directly to a file.
+- **Voice Notes**: Append timestamped transcriptions to a designated file, perfect for logging ideas or taking notes.
+- **Clickable Desktop Notifications**: Get instant, clickable feedback when a voice note is saved.
+Clicking the notification opens the voice note file directly in your default editor (requires `libnotify`).
-- **Low Latency**: End-to-end latency from key release to typed text is minimal (typically under 1.5 seconds).
+- **Low Latency**: End-to-end latency from key release to output is minimal.
-- **Pre-roll Audio Buffer**: The script captures a short duration of audio *before* you press the hotkey, ensuring you never miss the beginning of an utterance.
+- **Pre-roll Audio Buffer**: Captures audio *before* you press the hotkey, so you never miss the start of a sentence.
-- **High-Performance Transcription**: Leverages `faster-whisper` with an NVIDIA GPU and INT8 quantization for fast and accurate results.
+- **High-Performance Transcription**: Leverages `faster-whisper` with GPU acceleration for fast and accurate results.
-- **Direct Text Input**: Uses `pynput` to reliably type the final text into any active application window, avoiding external dependencies like `xdotool`.
+- **Direct Text Input**: Reliably types the final text into any active application window.
-- **Stable & Responsive**: A non-blocking, multi-threaded design ensures the application remains responsive, even during transcription.
+- **Stable & Responsive**: A non-blocking, multi-threaded design ensures the application remains responsive.

 ## Architecture Overview
 The stability and performance of `whisper-ptt-v1` come from its clean, multi-threaded design that separates concerns: